-One of our favourite photographers Mark of Mark Nortcliffe Photography shared this super stylish shoot he planned and photographed.
+One of our favourite photographers Mark of Mark Nortcliffe Photography shared this super stylish same sex wedding shoot he planned and photographed.
 Read all about the inspiration and wonderful team involved.

 I wanted to do an Italian renaissance themed styled shoot.
 I was inspired by decadence and opulence of this era.
 Oxnead Hall in Norfolk was the only setting for me with the outside fountain courtyard and the richly laid out sunken parterre with its neat, symmetrical hedge rows and inter connecting paths.
 A sense of order and calmness.

 Style and sophistication was the starting point for planning the shoot and involving local suppliers that would be able to deliver the vision was high on my list of priorities.
 I always knew it would be a same sex wedding shoot.
 Both styled in the same way but completing each other with variations on a theme.
 The boys outfits were provide by the Cambridge branch of John Lewis under the expert mens wear in store stylist Nick Kisby.

 I visualised both Ben & Charles in Black dinner suits but was drawn to a deep, rich blue velvet jacket for Charles with black tailored dinner suits trousers and patent shoes topped off with a coordinating silk scarf and rich velvet bow tie.
 Ben wore a tailored classic tuxedo and trousers with a crisp white stud fastening dress shirt held neatly in place with a deep silk cummerbund and bow tie.